-Looking for the best whiskey out there?
-Read our review of the top American bourbons to find the right bottle for you.
+Looking for the best American whiskey out there?
+Read our review of the finest bourbon brands to find the right bottle for you.

-Bourbon, and indeed American whiskey in general – for not every American whiskey is a bourbon – is presently riding a wave of popularity that has been building over the past decade.
-Here we've picked 10 top bottles, plus you'll find buyer's advice on distinguishing a bourbon from other whiskies at the bottom of the page...
+Bourbon, and indeed American whiskey in general (for not every American whiskey is a bourbon) is presently riding a wave of popularity that has been building over the past decade.
+Here we've picked 10 top bottles, as well as sharing some advice for buyers on distinguishing a bourbon from other whiskeys.

 Maker's Mark Kentucky Straight Bourbon (45% ABV)